-I am a fanatic when it comes to podcasting and I use the Learning Revolution Podcast as an excuse to experiment with a lot of different audio equipment.
-Many of the links on this page reflect what I use or have used on the Learning Revolution podcast or other podcasts I have done.
+Whether you are just recording audio that will be part of your course videos or you want to host a podcast, you need to make sure your audio sounds reasonably professional.
+Personally, I am a fanatic when it comes to podcasting and I’ve use the Learning Learning Podcast as an excuse to experiment with a lot of different audio equipment.
+Many of the links on this page reflect what I use or have used on this or other podcasts I have done.
 Even if producing a podcast is not your specific aim, the equipment here will serve you well for pretty much any type of audio recording.

-You can do great things with a standard Logitech USB headset is you are recording audio straight into your computer.
-(I use a Logitech for many of the Learning Revolution podcasts.
-The one I have is no longer available, but something like the Logitech H530 will work just fine.)
-If you want to step things up, though, consider:
+You can do great things with a standard Logitech USB headset if you are recording audio straight into your computer.
+I used a Logitech for years for much of my audio recording.
+(The one I have is no longer available, but something like the Logitech H530 will work just fine.)
+That said, over time I have come to appreciate the higher level of quality you can get off of dedicated microphone.
+I highly recommend moving to that level sooner rather than later and considering:

-- If you are using a smartphone to record yourself or others, I recommend an external microphone – usually a lavalier (i.e., a mic that can be clipped on) is most useful – omnidirectional, if you want to pick up all the sound around you; unidirectional, if you want to here just the single voice/audio source you are recording.
+- If you are using a smartphone to record yourself or others, I recommend an external microphone – usually a lavalier (i.e., a mic that can be clipped on) is most useful – this one is a good, solid choice.

-Using Skype, which is free, along with software for recording Skype calls, you can easily capture interviews with people from all over the world.
-To help ensure better audio quality, I generally recommend that you place a Skype to Phone call to whoever you are going to interview – and ask them to be on a land line if at all possible.
-This costs more than Skype to Skype – which is free – but you usually get a more reliable and clearer connection, in my experience.
+Using Skype, which is free, along with software for screen recording Skype calls, you can easily capture interviews with people from all over the world.
+I have consistently gotten the best audio quality when both and the person I am interviewing use Skype with a hard-wired connection (i.e., our computers are plugged into the Internet with a cable rather than connected by a wireless router).
+If this just isn’t possible for some reason (e.g., person you are interviewing just isn’t that tech savvy), the next best option is to place a Skype to Phone call and ask them to be on a land line if at all possible.
+This costs more than Skype to Skype – which is free – but it is still quite reasonable to call anywhere in the world.
 For recording your calls, use:

 - Call Recorder (Mac) – $19.95.
 Comes with some excellent tools for splitting sides of conversations, converting files to other formats, etc. Also works for video calls.
 I’ve used this for years.